AlCode88/TerraformProjects_AWS/Terraform_Session_April/session1/README.md

 **EXAMPLE:**
 ```
 To install apache on CentOS it is important to give exact steps or it will fail

 1.       - name: Install httpd on CentOS
 2.         yum:
 3.          name: httpd
 4.          state: present
 ```
-## <ins> DECLARATIVE APPROACH </ins>
+##  DECLARATIVE APPROACH
 - You just giving the desired state without really specifying the steps that needs to be taken.
 - Declaraion without order to get the final result.
 - Good example is Terraform

 **EXAMPLE:**
 ```
 To install apache on CentOS it is not important to give exact steps to achive the desired state.
-It will succeed
+It will succeed.

 2.         yum:
 4.          state: present
 1.       - name: Install httpd on CentOS